 Maintain the threshold for requiring telemetry at 1 MWac.

-The utilities should adopt the following technical requirements for telemetry:
+Require the IOUs to adopt the following technical requirements for telemetry:

 Facilities can report measurements in a way that is consistent with the current best practice from SCE.
 This involves a customer-owned data acquisition system with a hard-wired serial connection to a Serial Device Server that uses a Virtual Private Network tunnel via a dedicated internet connection.